Dev8683/pvsneslibwiki/Community-code.md

 ### Sound test project :

-[This code](https://github.com/alekmaul/pvsneslib/files/5396843/SoundTest_ByDiegoLeao.zip) made by diegoleao with PVSneslib v2 will explain you how to manage audio part with the library.
+[This code](https://github.com/alekmaul/pvsneslib/files/6565523/SoundTest_ByDiegoLeao_PvsneslibV3.zip) made by diegoleao with PVSneslib v3 will explain you how to manage audio part with the library.
+The code for PVSneslib v2 is here: https://github.com/alekmaul/pvsneslib/files/5396843/SoundTest_ByDiegoLeao.zip

 ### Street of rage demo port